INTRODUCTION TO DISCIPLESHIP

 the source of entry into God's kingdom.
 This is assuredly not the

 case!
-The entry point in reality, is that of having your name written
+The entry point in reality, is having your name written in the

-in the "Book of Life."
-No church can do this although they
+"Book of Life."
+No church can do this although they would

-would like to hold to that position.
-The membership of becoming a
+like to hold to that position.
+The membership of becoming a disciple

-disciple is established by a supernatural and sovereign act of God.
+is established by a supernatural and sovereign act of God.
+It has

-It has been called by various names: Coming from death into life;
+been called by various names: Coming from death into life; being born

-being born of the spirit; becoming a new creation; being born again;
+of the spirit; becoming a new creation; being born again; having your

 The Holy Spirit is the divine personage who brings to each believer